WoW: The Ten Commandments of Group Play – Retro Articles from 2009

 The second commandment: “Honor your tanks and healers”.

 In almost all battles, group play is crucial to success.
-In other words, the takes the hits, the healer keeps him alive, and the damage dealers kill enemies before the healer runs out of mana.
+In other words, the tank takes the hits, the healer keeps him alive, and the damage dealers kill enemies before the healer runs out of mana.
 So what do mages, rogues, hunters & co. do at the beginning of the fight?
 No damage!
 Give the tank a few seconds to secure the opponent’s aggro.
 Better wait a bit longer; it’s not bad if the mob falls five seconds later than planned.
 Pay attention to your healer, too!
 If a mob comes even close to the healer, alarm bells should ring.
 Of course, the tank should pull the mob away from the healer at best, but don’t count on it.
 No matter what class you play, it’s always better to get killed instead of the healer.
 A dead healer almost inevitably leads to a wipe.
 Also, the healer can keep you alive better than he can, because his healing spells are not interrupted.

 The third commandment: “Thou shalt not covet thy neighbor’s booty”.